splynx/docs/files/en/networking/authentication_admins_radius/admin_login_to_cisco/admin_login_to_cisco.md

 radius-server key 7 011751010A58005B711817081A
 ```

-And finally, when radius configuration is finished, it's required to **add the next rules to your router**:
+And finally, when radius configuration is finished, it is required to **add the next rules to your router**:

 ```
 line vty 0 4